Latte Filters

 See also first, last.

-repeat (int count)
+repeat (int $count)

 Repeats the string x-times.